Wasting Assets Attorney in Bergen County, NJ

 Serving Ridgewood, Franklin Lakes, Wyckoff, Montvale, and across New Jersey

 Either spouse’s waste of assets can happen during a marriage or in the course of a domestic violence, separation, or divorce proceeding.
 Typically, what distinguishes normal spending from wasteful/intentional/revenge spending is the amount spent, the purpose of the spending, and whether it was done with the other spouse’s knowledge and/or consent.
 If your spouse is excessively spending, it is critical to consult an experienced New Jersey family law attorney who can explain and aggressively advocate for your rights.
-At the Elfant Rickett Law Firm in Hackensack, NJ, we understand the extreme duress associated with having a spouse who is wasting your hard-earned assets.
+At Elfant Rickett Law Firm LLC in Hackensack, NJ, we understand the extreme duress associated with having a spouse who is wasting your hard-earned assets.
 You may feel held captive in this situation but you have legal options.
 Our law firm concentrates on divorce and family law matters in New Jersey and we are poised to assist you with holding your ex accountable and obtaining the settlement you deserve.
 To arrange a consultation about your specific situation, contact us anytime at (201)-968-5700 or reach out online.

 What is Considered Wasting Assets in New Jersey?